 As I mentioned earlier, your body produces a small amount of creatine each day.
 While exact amounts vary between people, most people produce between 1 to 2 grams of creatine every 24 hours.

 This is the part where people disagree.
-I’ve read experts stating that you should start with taking 20 grams of creatine (spaced evenly in 4-5g amounts).
+I’ve read experts stating conclusive evidence that you should start with taking 20 grams of creatine (spaced evenly in 4-5g amounts).
 Others say to stick with the 4-5 grams of creatine each day.

 I would tend to agree with the latter group.
 20 grams of creatine is a lot, especially for someone who might be 110 pounds doing their first workout.
 Stick with a few grams total per day (spaced out every eight or so hours).

-Should I Take Creatine Before Bed?
+Should You Take Creatine Before Bed?

 So, is it safe to consume creatine before bed?
 Yes, there’s nothing dangerous about taking creatine before bedtime.